lmapii/practical-zephyr/02_devicetree_basics/readme.md

 };
 ```

 There are no individual nodes for each pin, therefore, when referencing the `gpio0` node, we need to be able to tell exactly which pin we're using for our LED.
 In addition, we also typically need to provide some configuration for our pin, e.g., set the pin to _active low_.

-Now, how would we know that `13` is the pin number and `GPIO_ACTIVE_LOW` are the flags?
+The nodes `gpio0` and `gpio1` both contain the _specifier cells_ `#gpio-cells` which indicate that we need to pass two _cells_ in case the node is used in a `phandle-array`.
+In the property `gpios` of type `phandle-array` we can see that we do exactly that: We use the two cells to pass the _pin_ and _flags_ that we're using for the LED.
+Now, how would we know that `13` is the pin number and `GPIO_ACTIVE_LOW` is a flag?

-Well, as we've seen before, without additional information all that the DTS compiler can do is make sure the _syntax_ of your file is correct.
+As we've seen before, without additional information all the DTS compiler can do is make sure the _syntax_ of your file is correct.
 It doesn't know anything about the **semantics** and therefore can't really associate the values in the `phandle-array` to `gpio0`.
 It therefore also doesn't care about any semantic requirements.

-In the next chapter, we'll see how to use the standard property `compatible` and so called **bindings** to provide the semantics.
+In the next article, we'll see how to use the standard property `compatible` and so-called **bindings** to provide the semantics - and thus the information that we need to associate the first cell with the _pin_ number and the second cell with the _flags_.

 ## A complete list of Zephyr's property types